 - 2.6.8 Public Benefit beyond Period of Exemption.
-The public benefits of the project that will extend beyond the period of the tax exemption include Green Building (energy performance), Project Design and Compatibility, and Compact Urban Development. - 2.7 A neighborhood engagement meeting regarding Parcels 3B and 3C was held for the Downtown Neighborhood Association on September 22, 2021. - 2.7.1 Future Neighborhood Engagement.
+The public benefits of the project that will extend beyond the period of the tax exemption include Green Building (energy performance), Project Design and Compatibility, and Compact Urban Development. - 2.7 A neighborhood engagement meeting regarding Parcel 7 was held for the Downtown Neighborhood Association on September 22, 2021. - 2.7.1 Future Neighborhood Engagement.
 Prior to completing final drawings, ERD LLC will hold another neighborhood engagement meeting.
 Before submitting for permits, ERD LLC will submit the design to staff to review conformance with the design attached to the MUPTE resolution (should City Council approve the MUPTE).
 Staff will also give interested parties an opportunity to review and comment on that final design. - 3.
 A display ad soliciting recommendations or comments from the public regarding this project was published in the Register-Guard on November 23, 2021.
-The period for comment expired on December 23, 2021, and resulted in one written comment, which will be provided to City Council with the materials for the March 9, 2022, work session. - 4.
-The community member MUPTE Review Panel considered the project application, including compliance with program criteria and the independent consultant's financial review, during three meetings held on January 5, January 26, and February 3, 2022.
-The Review Panel unanimously concluded that the project meets the Required Public Benefit criteria, that the project's financial need was demonstrated, and that a ten-year exemption was warranted.
-The Panel Conclusions document will be provided to the City Council with the materials for the March 9, 2022, work session.
+The period for comment expired on December 23, 2021, and resulted in one written comment, which will be provided to City Council with the materials for the March 9, 2022, work session.

+4. The community member MUPTE Review Panel considered the project application, including compliance with program criteria and the independent consultant's financial review, during three meetings held on January 5, January 26, and February 3, 2022.
+The Review Panel unanimously concluded that the project meets the required Public Benefit criteria, that the project's financial need was demonstrated, and that a ten-year exemption was warranted.
+See the enclosed Panel Conclusions document for a full summary of their conclusions.